IDENTIFICATION : E-OTH-12-0602-024

 The newly proposed “strict” LBBB criteria include: QRS duration ≥140 milliseconds (men) or ≥130 milliseconds (women), QS- or rS-configurations of the QRS complex in leads V1 and V2, and mid-QRS notching or slurring in ≥2 of leads V1, V2, V5, V6, I and aVL(Strauss DG, et al. Am J Cardiol 2011; https://doi.org/10.1016/j.amjcard.2010.11.010) These new “strict” LBBB criteria are not regularly used and most hospital systems and physicians still use more conventional criteria to diagnose LBBB which could lead to a higher false-positive rate of LBBBs.

-This year’s International Society for Computerized Electrocardiology (ISCE) meeting will contain a session on Device Therapies for Heart Failure.
+This year’s International Society for Computerized Electrocardiology (ISCE) meeting will contain a session on Device Therapies for Heart Failure and Sudden Cardiac Death.
 One part of the session will focus on diagnosis of LBBB, due to its importance in identifying which patients will benefit from CRT.
-ISCE and the Telemetric and Holter Initiative (THEW-project.org) invite any interested potential attendees (academic, industry, government) to study the “strict” LBBB diagnosis using their existing or novel methods.
-The data used in this initiative are from the MADIT-CRT trial conducted at University of Rochester (Rochester, NY).
+ISCE and the Telemetric and Holter Warehouse Initiative (THEW-project.org) invite any interested parties (academic, industry, government) to study the “strict” LBBB diagnosis using their existing or novel methods.
+The data used in this initiative are from the MADIT-CRT trial conducted at the University of Rochester (Rochester, NY).
 The data will be shared in ISHNE format and available for download in December 2017 with agreement from Boston-Scientific Inc.

 The objective of the initiative is to give investigators interested in this field of computerized electrocardiography an opportunity to present the outcome of their automatic algorithm for “strict” LBBB diagnosis as well as their potential algorithm improvements for LBBB detection in heart failure patients included in the MADIT-CRT clinical trial.
 The 12-lead high-resolution ECGs were recorded before CRT implantation using 24-hours Holter recorders (H12+, Mortara Instruments, Milwaukee, WI, USA) with Mason-Likar lead configuration (the Mortara system provides 10 electrodes and records 8-lead signals [I, II, V1-V6] the other 4 leads are calculated).
 The first 20-minute ECG signals were recorded while the patients were in a supine position.
 The sampling frequency was 1 kHz and amplitude resolution 3.75 microVolts.

 The investigators can download two datasets of 10-second recordings in ISHNE format and will be expected to electronically submit a set of results in a pre-defined comma separated value (CSV) format.
 These results will then be processed using a standard reporting system developed at the FDA, and the results will be presented during the ISCE session in April 2018.
-To facilitate participant’s algorithm development and testing, the initiative provided a training dataset (including ECGs and LBBB labels, N= 300 and a validation dataset (ECGs with no LBBB labels, N= 302.
-The LBBB labels of the validation dataset as well as the scripts used for statistical analysis and report generation will be released on the THEW website after ISCE 2018 for transparency and to facilitate further research.
+To facilitate participant’s algorithm development and testing, the initiative provided a training dataset (including ECGs and LBBB labels, N= 300 and a validation dataset (ECGs without LBBB labels, N= 302).
+The LBBB labels of the training and validation datasets will be released on the THEW website after ISCE 2018 for transparency and to facilitate further research.
 All ECGs provided in the learning and validation sets have been manually adjudicated for “strict” LBBB presence by 2 independent physicians and differences were resolved by consensus in a tie-break with a third reviewer.
 In detail, the adjudication process was as follows:

 1. A median beat was derived from the 10-second ECG.
 These were constructed using a 10-second window of sinus rhythm beats.